canmom/canmom.github.io/_posts/physics/2018-04-07-rocket-equation.md

 As mathematics developed, it became necessary to make calculus more rigorous.
 Although it was useful, it had been very unclear what, exactly, an infinitesimal quantity meant, so calculus was rebuilt in terms of a much more precise idea of a limit.
 This is the approach used in standard [*real analysis*](https://en.wikipedia.org/wiki/Real_analysis).

-This made the notion of a diffrential seem rather suspect, but we can rebuild it in a number of ways.
+This made the notion of a differential seem rather suspect, but we can rebuild it in a number of ways.
 One straightforward approach is to see a differential $$\dif f$$ as a function of two independent real variables $$x$$ and $$\Delta x$$, leading to expressions like:

 $$\dif f (x, \Delta x) = f'(x) \Delta x$$